-III.
-RATE SWITCHING

-2 Q. PLEASE DISCUSS STAFF'S POSITION ON RATE SWITCHING AND CUSTOMER 3 CLASSIFICATION ADJUSTMENTS FOR SPIRE.
-4 A. In Staff witness Robin Kliethermes' Rebuttal Testimony, Ms. Kliethermes takes issue that 5 Spire has identified some Small General Service ("SGS") and Large General Service ("LGS") 6 customers to be moved into the same rate class that the Company moved the customer to in 7 the last rate case.
+1 III.
+RATE SWITCHING 2 Q. PLEASE DISCUSS STAFF'S POSITION ON RATE SWITCHING AND CUSTOMER 3 CLASSIFICATION ADJUSTMENTS FOR SPIRE.
+4 In Staff witness Robin Kliethermes' Rebuttal Testimony, Ms. Kliethermes takes issue that A. 5 Spire has identified some Small General Service ("SGS") and Large General Service ("LGS") 6 customers to be moved into the same rate class that the Company moved the customer to in 7 the last rate case.
 Ms. Kliethermes assert that the Company has a cyclical issue of rate 8 switching between the SGS and LGS classes (Kliethermes Rebuttal, pgs.
 18-20).
 However, 9 the current SGS and LGS tariffs provide for annual review and reclassification of the SGS 10 and LGS classes.
 The Company follows the tariff and performs this exercise no later than 11 December 31 each year.
 See P.S.C.
 MO.
 No. 7, Sheets 3 and 4 and P.S.C.
 MO.
 No 8, Sheets 12 3 and 4.
-13 14 Q. STAFF WITNESS ROBIN KLIETHERMES RECOMMENDS THAT THE 15 COMPANY'S RATE SWITCHING ADJUSTMENT BE REJECTED FOR 16 CUSTOMERS ANTICIPATING TO SWITCH UPON THE IMPLEMENTATION OF 17 RATES IN THIS CASE, DO YOU AGREE?
+13 14 Q. STAFF WITNESS ROBIN KLIETHERMES RECOMMENDS THAT THE REJECTED 15 COMPANY'S RATE SWITCHING ADJUSTMENT BE FOR 16 CUSTOMERS ANTICIPATING TO SWITCH UPON THE IMPLEMENTATION OF 17 RATES IN THIS CASE, DO YOU AGREE?
 (Kliethermes Rebuttal pg.
 20.)
 18 A. No. Spire agrees that rate switching occurs but does not agree that Spire made this adjustment 19 for "expected" rate switching.
 Please see the tariff provision referenced in the previous Q&A. 20 The Company made this adjustment during December 2020.
 This adjustment was during the 21 true up period and accounted for known and measurable changes in customer classes and 22 revenue.
 Reports were provided to Staff supporting this.
 23 Q. DO YOU AGREE WITH STAFF'S POSITION?
-24 A. No. There is an annual review of SGS and LGS customers to determine which class is
+24 No. There is an annual review of SGS and LGS customers to determine which class is A.

-1 during the last rate case does not seem relevant.
-It is possible for a customer to switch between 2 SGS and LGS every year based upon this annual review.
+25 appropriate based on the prior year's use, so considering which class these customers were in during the last rate case does not seem relevant.
+It is possible for a customer to switch between SGS and LGS every year based upon this annual review.